 Best Practice:

-- Establish recovery protocols for lost access:
+- Establish recovery protocols.

 3. Role-Based Access Controls